 There are a limited number of students accepted into this graduate program and not every student who meets the standards will be admitted.
 We have a tight knit program where students will receive sufficient attention from all professors and adjunct faculty.

 Students have the ability to start the program either the Summer/Fall semester, or during the Spring semester.

 Our graduate program focuses on preparing students for employment and careers in the sport, hospitality and entertainment operation setting.
 In order to do that, students are given opportunities to attend distinguished lectures held by professionals in the sport industry.
-Students are also given the opportunity to join our Sport Management Society where they will plan, organize, and implement various activities, including fundraising, that will lead to the advancement of its members.
+Students are also given the opportunity to join our Sport Hospitality Society where they will plan, organize, and implement various activities, including fundraising, that will lead to the advancement of its members.
 Membership benefits include invitation to socials, career planning sessions, and educational outings.
 Students will also have multiple networking opportunities through our Alumni chapter, who many hold high ranking jobs within the sports industry.